-The accompanying unaudited condensed financial statements should be read in conjunction with the Company's Form 10-K, as filed with the SEC on March 31, 2021.
+The accompanying unaudited condensed financial statements should be read in conjunction with the information contained in the Company's Form 10-K, as filed with the SEC on March 31, 2021.
 Results of operations for interim periods are not necessarily indicative of the results to be expected for the full year ending December 31, 2021 or for any future periods.